ccox22589/ccox_webapp/README.md

 # ccox_webapp
 Laura Sigley Photography

-Description
+Description:
 This is a site for a photographer.
 It shows her different sessions and tells about her as well.

-Installation Instructions
+Installation Instructions:
 URL: www.flower.centralus.cloudapp.azure.com/index.html

-Usage
+Usage:
 This site should be used to preview the photographer's work.
 It also allows you to contact her for bookings and pricing.

-Credits
+Credits:
 Author:Cassie Cox

-Licensing
+Licensing:
                   GNU GENERAL PUBLIC LICENSE
                        Version 3, 29 June 2007